-- The portfolio of managed subprograms was extended by 1998 to include Southern Bluefin Tuna aquaculture, Atlantic Salmon aquaculture, Rock Lobster post-harvest and, controversially, Rock Lobster enhancement and aquaculture. - A major, multi-agency project commenced on the Huon River estuary to investigate the effects of sea cages on the aquatic environment and environmental factors (such as land-based run-off) on aquaculture production. - The FRDC invested significant funds in live finfish export that involved a committee that worked with airlines.
+[See 2023-24: Breakthrough on Rock Lobster aquaculture] - A major, multi-agency project commenced on the Huon River estuary to investigate the effects of sea cages on the aquatic environment and environmental factors (such as land-based run-off) on aquaculture production. - The FRDC invested significant funds in live finfish export that involved a committee that worked with airlines.

-The seafood industry's determined AGVP was \$1.88 bn, of which wild-catch was \$1.38 bn and aquaculture \$0.50 bn.
+The seafood industry's determined AGVP was \$1.88b, of which wild-catch was \$1.38b and aquaculture \$0.50b.